RyanMAWalker/Depths-of-Ebonshade/README.md

 * ## Lighthouse
     - I generated a lighthouse report for the deployed site through the google extension.
-    - The inital report came back clear with
+    - The inital report came back clear with one error regarding an image conta